lightlytics-terraform/lightlytics-module/basic_integration/README.md

-Lightlytics Terraform Module - basic integration
+Lightlytics Terraform Module - Basic Integration
 ===========
 This module is in charge of connecting your AWS account to your Lightlytics workspace, and triggering your cloud account initial scan.